-Oklahoma officer wounded in traffic-stop shooting has died
+Oklahoma cop wounded in traffic-stop shooting has died

 Tecumseh, Okla. — A 22-year-old officer and new recruit died Monday morning after a shootout with a man who fled a traffic stop in central Oklahoma, police said.

 Officer Justin Terney was shot several times late Sunday and died after undergoing surgery overnight, Tecumseh Assistant Police Chief J.R.
 Kidney said.